cronky/InferESG/README.md

 - [Financial Bot](financialhealthcheckScottLogic/README.md)

 ## Contribute
+We welcome contributions from the community!
+Whether you're interested in:
+- Enhancing the analysis capabilities
+- Adding new materiality frameworks
+- Improving the agent architecture
+- Expanding validation capabilities
 See [the contribution guide](CONTRIBUTING.md) for further guidance.
 Note this guide is in progress!

 ## Getting Started